Government Policy

 Monetary Policy: Money and Rates

-Monetary policy is often considered more agile than fiscal policy.
-Central banks like the Federal Reserve operate independently to manage the money supply. * **Interest Rates:** By raising the benchmark interest rate (Federal Funds Rate), the central bank makes borrowing more expensive, cooling off an overheating economy.
-Lowering rates encourages borrowing and investment. * **Open Market Operations:** Buying or selling government bonds to influence the amount of money in the banking system.
-Buying bonds (Quantitative Easing) injects cash; selling them drains it.
+Monetary policy is often considered more agile and less politically charged than fiscal policy.
+In most developed economies, central banks like the Federal Reserve operate with a high degree of independence to manage the money supply and influence the overall cost of credit.
+Interest Rates: By raising the benchmark interest rate (such as the Federal Funds Rate), the central bank makes borrowing more expensive for businesses and consumers, which effectively cools off an overheating economy and reduces inflationary pressure.
+Conversely, lowering rates encourages borrowing, investment, and spending, providing a stimulus to growth.
+Open Market Operations: This involves the buying or selling of government bonds to directly influence the amount of liquid cash in the banking system.
+Buying bonds (often called Quantitative Easing) injects cash into the system to lower long-term interest rates, while selling them drains liquidity to tighten financial conditions.

 Regulatory and Trade Policy